 Malee’s Bungalows is down the quiet road to the Nest and Wat Tham Pha Plong and they have a pool, a lush garden and a great little restaurant.
 Breakfast sports fresh-baked bread and local jams.
 It cost just a little more than Chiang Dao Hut (or a lot more, in high season).

 The Nest is also one of the nicer spots in Chiang Dao to take a bungalow.
 They have a swimming pool, the huts are clean and have AC, and it doesn’t get better than this for an on-site restaurant in Chiang Dao.
 Bungalows start at 950 THB, and they only take reservations through their website.

 How to get to Chiang Dao

-If you’d rather bus, head to Chang Puek bus station, just north of the old city (not the main bus station).
+If you’d rather go by bus, head to Chang Puek bus station, just north of the old city (not the main bus station).
 They leave every 30 minutes and cost 40 baht.
 It’ll drop you at the bus station in the middle of Chiang Dao town though, and you’ll have to hitch or songtaew (100 THB) up to most guesthouses.

 Some links may be affiliate links, meaning I may earn commission from products or services I recommend.
 For more, see site policies.